oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/docker_custom.md

 ## One-Click Setup of Firefox Browser Container

-- Crash auto-restart is configured.
+- Crash recovery on startup has been configured.
-- Chinese fonts are included.
+- Chinese fonts have been integrated into the container.
-- Web passwords are pre-configured.
-- Optional: Enable VNC port (default: disabled).
+- Built-in web validation with the option to set a custom password.
+- Maximum memory usage for the container is customizable.
+- Choice to enable VNC port, disabled by default.
-- No need to consider nested virtualization or server architecture.
+- No need to consider support for nested virtualization or server architecture.
+- Audio mapping is not supported; sound transmission is unavailable on both the web and VNC.

 **The host machine should have at least 1 core, 1GB RAM, and 5GB disk space.
 The created container will occupy a minimum of 1GB disk space.**